tatumdmortimer/t7ss/README.md

 Runs prokka v 1.11 and compresses the output directory

 Usage: run\_prokka.sh genus species strain genus\_species\_strain.fasta

+####separateComponents.py
+Uses orthomcl output to separate genes on the same component as ESX locus from other components and outputs new fasta files

+Usage: separateComponents.py [-h] group plasmid

+####sharedGeneContent.py
+Calculates the number of shared genes between all pairs of plasmids in OrthoMCL output.

+Usage: sharedGeneContent.py [-h] group categories

 ## submit_files
 Submit files and DAGs to run scripts on HTCondor